4ldas/4ldas/README.md

 # Aldas
 Welcome to my github!
 I'm Aldas Macius, also known as Aldas on the internet.
 I am a self-taught programmer in a variety of programming languages.
+Ill be publishing my open source projects here 😉